 Like just about everyone else who’s forked over a fair sized chunk of their year’s marketing budget to achieve a killer online presence, you’re looking forward to a rush of new sales, right?

 Bad news: it isn’t going to happen.
 And that doesn’t mean your website isn’t good – it’s more likely because your website’s been left to go it alone.

-The simple truth is that for most businesses, a website is a sales tool, not a sales vehicle.
+The simple truth is that in the majority of cases websites for businesses is a sales tool, not a sales vehicle.
 So if you want to dramatically boost sales and see your website as an ideal place to find new prospects, you need to incorporate the same techniques used in face-to-face selling to make them convert.
 That, of course, begins with prospect follow up.

 About 80% of the sales initiated through website contact are made after several contacts have been made.
 Why?
 Because people rarely visit a website and immediately buy (unless it’s an e-commerce site), so if you don’t maintain ongoing contact you’ll miss out on a significant amount of potential new business.
 Don’t let that happen – make the most of every selling opportunity by offering your site visitors information of value so they will tell you who they are in order to get it.
 Case studies, white papers, check lists, guides and e-publications encourage visitors to come back regularly looking for fresh content – ask them to identify themselves and you can actually notify them when that new content becomes available, along with whatever else you’d care to promote.
 Once you’ve established the contact, follow up with more of the information they’re looking for and your chances of getting them to buy will be far greater.
 Here’s how to begin: